MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems: Problem and confusion selection

 \texttt{A: Weng earns 12/60 = \textless\textless12/60=0.2\textgreater\textgreater0.2 per minute.
 Working 50 minutes, she earned 0.2 x 50 = \textless\textless0.2*50=10\textgreater\textgreater10. \#\#\#\# 10}

-Of the problems in the GSM8k Train set, $5684$ problems were queried after eliminating problems with more than 5 steps in the solution.
-This cost a total of $27,425,152$ ChatGPT Tokens and yielded $2,313$ problems with at least one wrong solution.
+Of the problems in the GSM8k dataset, $5684$ problems were queried after eliminating problems with more than 5 steps in the solution.
+This yielded $2,313$ problems with at least one wrong solution.
 We then eliminated student solutions having fewer than $300$ characters (having too few characters makes it harder to pinpoint where exactly the error occurred) or more than $500$ characters (longer solutions require annotators to spend more time understanding the error), leaving us with $1,379$ wrong solutions.
-Finally, we eliminate problems where all $50$ or $49$ out of $50$ proposed solutions have the same(wrong) final answer, leaving us with our final set of $1,161$ problems.
+Finally, we eliminate problems where all $50$ or $49$ out of $50$ proposed solutions have the same (wrong) final answer, leaving us with our final set of $1131$ problems.